The Student News Site of Paso Robles High School

 Michelle Rosas, Carmesi Co-Director

-Senior Michelle Rosas is in her third year of Crimson and is the Video/Carmesi director this year.
-She hopes to continue to shine a light on important issues and students' voices, as her last year in this program comes to an end.
-Outside of school, she enjoys reading, drawing, and going on long walks while listening to music.
+Senior Michelle Rosas is in her third year of Crimson.
+She is taking on her first year as a Video/Carmesi director.
+She hopes to continue to shine a light on important and pressing issues and students' voices, as her last year in this program comes to an end.
+Before departing from this program, she hopes to inspire other students from different cultures to bring their culture to the program.
+Outside of school, she enjoys reading, drawing, going on long walks while listening to music, and being outside in nature.

 Donate to Crimson Newsmagazine